Tenanted, unoccupied or mortgage-free properties are known to be particularly vulnerable.

 A request by a company for a restriction can be made using Form RQ(Co).
-The restriction is designed to help safeguard against forgery by requiring conveyancers, for example a solicitor, to certify that they are satisfied the company transferring, leasing or mortgaging the property is the same company as the owner before any new sale, lease or mortgage is registered.
+The restriction is designed to help safeguard against forgery by requiring conveyancers, for example, a solicitor, to certify that they are satisfied the company transferring, leasing or mortgaging the property is the same company as the owner before any new sale, lease or mortgage is registered.
 They must also certify that they have taken reasonable steps to establish that anyone who executed the deed on behalf of the company held the stated office at the time of execution.

-There is no Land Registry fee for companies registering this restriction for up to three titles.
+There is no HM Land Registry fee for companies registering this restriction for up to three titles.
 It follows the successful launch, three years ago, of a similar free restriction for private individuals who do not live in the property they wish to protect.

-Land Registry’s top tips to protect property from fraudsters are:
+Our top tips to protect property from fraudsters are:

 - make sure the property is registered.
 Innocent victims of fraud who suffer a financial loss as a consequence, may be compensated

 - once registered, have up-to-date contact details on the title register so we can reach you easily - up to three addresses can be used including email addresses or an address abroad